 - Bald of Awesome: Key.
 Justified with all the wigs and headwear they need in this show.

-- Biting-the-Hand Humor: One sketch had a hypothetical meeting between Jordan and his father who refuses to believe Jordan is his son until Jordan reveals that he has his own TV show.
-The man then tries to get Jordan to stay until Jordan reveals the show is on Comedy Central, then he yells at Jordan to get out.
+- Biting-the-Hand Humor: One sketch has a hypothetical meeting between Jordan and his father who refuses to believe that the former is his son until Jordan let's it drop that he has his own TV show.
+The man then tries to get Jordan to stay until this exchange happens:Jordan: When I first came in here, you wouldn't even acknowledge that I could possibly be your son.
+But now, only after I tell you that I have my own show on Comedy Central—Earl Peele: Whoa, whoa, whoa, whoa, whoa.
+Comedy Central?
+Get the fuck out of my house!

 - Black Best Friend: Discussed in one of the standup bits.
 Key and Peele apparently try out for this role a lot because neither of them make a convincing Scary Black Man, and thus end up with a set of oft-rehashed lines like "Aw HELL naw!" and "Y'all two clearly like each other!"

-- Black Dude Dies First: Inverted in the "Suburban Zombies" sketch - the duo are introduced as the "sidekicks" to a gun-toting white hero played by Kevin Sorbo.
+- Black Dude Dies First: Inverted in the "White Zombies" sketch - the duo are introduced as the "sidekicks" to a gun-toting white hero played by Kevin Sorbo.
 He promises to get them out safely and is immediately chomped.
-It turns out the zombies are still more afraid of black people than vice versa, to Key and Peele's indignation.
-"What was that?
+It turns out the zombies are still more afraid of black people than vice versa, to Key and Peele's indignation:"What was that?
 They seriously wouldn't let her eat us?"

 - Boom, Headshot: The end of "Alien Impostors".